-The Company will evaluate the impact of the amendments once they become applicable.
+The Company will evaluate the impact of these amendments when they become effective.

-The Company's management believes that the adoption of these standards, amendments and interpretations will have no significant impact on the Company's consolidated financial statements when they are first applied.
+The Company's management believes that the adoption of these standards, amendments and interpretations will have no significant impact on the Company's interim consolidated financial statements when they are first applied.